vanderbiltigem/chimp/doc/core.md

       - can be implemented by scanning original, then running over all indels, but that's pretty bad for caching compared to a for loop over an mmaped region

 - so big (competing) issues are:
     1. being able to run over the data in order, quickly
     2. being able to support arbitrary indels
     - emacs has probably solved this already, as have other (fast) text editors (e.g. vim)
         - although they mostly optimize for human editing (e.g. short lined-files) which we dgaf about

+- look at [experiment/file-io-speed](https://github.com/vanderbiltigem/chimp/tree/experiment/file-io-speed) to see which types of io run most quickly over different types of input

 ## GeneticView